ktorio/ktor-documentation/topics/http-client_engines.md

 > To use the Ktor client on Kotlin/Native, enable the New Kotlin/Native memory model as described here: [Enable the new MM](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#enable-the-new-mm).

 ### Darwin {id="darwin"}
-The `Darwin` engine targets [Darwin-based](https://en.wikipedia.org/wiki/Darwin_(operating_system)) operating systems (such as macOS, iOS, tvOS, and so on) and uses [NSURLSession](https://developer.apple.com/documentation/foundation/nsurlsession) internally.
-To use it, follow the steps below:
+The `Darwin` engine targets [Darwin-based](https://en.wikipedia.org/wiki/Darwin_(operating_system)) operating systems (such as macOS, iOS, tvOS, and so on) and uses [NSURLSession](https://developer.apple.com/documentation/foundation/nsurlsession) under the hood.
+To use the `Darwin` engine, follow the steps below:

 1. Add the `ktor-client-darwin` dependency:
    <var name="artifact_name" value="ktor-client-darwin"/>